MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 #### MathsJam Team: Welcome to MathsJam
 Introduction and welcome

-#### James Grime: Five Dice Torture
+#### James Grime: A difficult dice game
-Solve this five dice puzzle to be set free!
+A tricky dice game for us to try!

 #### Gavan Fantom: So how does your calculator do trigonometry, anyway?
 There are a number of different ways to compute sines and cosines, but most of them are intensive in their use of computational resources.
 We take a look at an approach that can be done without multiplication or division, as found in many calculators and low power computers.